andySigler/nodela/README.md

 #####What nodela does NOT do

- - Interpret and mill routes from your Eagle .brd file
+ - Does NOT mill Routes
- 	- All routes must be designed in eagle using the Wire command
+ 	- Toolpath lines for making Routes must be designed in eagle using the Wire command (these are simple lines)
- 	- I prefer drawing this by hand, but for the lazy check out [fablab-mill-n-drill.ulp](http://mlab.taik.fi/paja/?p=1874)
+ 	- I prefer drawing these by hand, but for the lazy check out this great ULP: [fablab-mill-n-drill.ulp](http://mlab.taik.fi/paja/?p=1874)
+ - Does NOT interpret arcs or circles
+ 	- The current version parses Wires in your .brd file, and assumes they are all straight lines
+ 	- If you want a curve in your mill job, draw tons of little lines, or use the ULP linked to above

 ###Install